mobilecoinfoundation/mobilecoin/mobilecoind/README.md

 #### Verifying Signed Enclaves

-When mobilecoind connects to consensus validators, it verifies the integrity of their software using Intel's Secure Guard eXtensions (SGX) via attestation evidence.
+When mobilecoind connects to validator nodes, it verifies the integrity of their software using Intel's Secure Guard eXtensions (SGX) via attestation evidence.

-The consensus validator provides a signed measurement of its internal state to assure that it is running exactly the software you expect.
+The validator node provides a signed measurement of its internal state to assure that it is running exactly the software you expect.
 You must provide a specific file to mobilecoind on startup so that it has the materials it needs to validate the enclave's evidence.

 The TestNet signature artifacts are available via